gynsty/wordlists/README.md

 # wordlists
-wordlists for fun and total exodus :-D
+Wordlists for web and password brute-force